Battle of Schleiz: Commentary

 Historian Francis Loraine Petre notes that Napoleon's Grande Armée had a superior organization, employed better tactics, had more youthful and energetic subordinates, and enjoyed a 20% to 25% numerical superiority over their enemies.
 The French corps were commanded by marshals capable of managing the details of their organizations.
 Lacking the corps system, the Prussian commanders were often forced to issue orders that went into great detail.
 The French army was led by a single commander who alone made the decisions.
 Against Napoleon, the leaders of the Prussian army, who were mostly older, frequently held councils of war which "never decided anything definite".
 Though Brunswick was nominally the Prussian commander in chief, his orders had to be confirmed by King Frederick William, while Hohenlohe and Rüchel were almost independent of him.
 Napoleon's strategy was simple, but the Prussian generals felt compelled to plan for every eventuality, resulting in a much wider deployment of their forces.
 On the evening of 9 October, between Winning's detachment in the west and Zeschwitz's Saxons in the east, the Prussian-Saxon army covered a 145 kilometer front.
 Furthermore, the Reserve was hopelessly out of touch at Magdeburg.
-Meanwhile, Napoleon's powerful batallion carré advanced on a front of only 60 kilometers.
+Meanwhile, Napoleon's powerful bataillon carré advanced on a front of only 60 kilometers.
 In this paragraph, the distances are Petre's.